jnear/cs202-compiler-construction/lectures/final-review.md

   - Languages (and IRs) used in our compilers
   - Compiler passes in our assignments
 - Should take only 30-40 minutes
-- If you successfully completed the homework assignments, the questions should be easy
+- If you successfully completed the homework assignments and exercises, the questions should be easy
 - Liberal partial credit applied (especially when you're asked to write code)

 # Major topics